Category: Pharmaceuticals and Biotechnology

 Real time mitochondrial dimension measurements

-Researcher: Prof. Yael Yaniv
+Researcher: Associate Prof. Yael Yaniv

 Mitochondrial volume is correlated with cell function and internal cell processes.
 Changes in mitochondrial volume were associated with advanced states of cardiac disease.
 Thus, measurements of mitochondrial dimension deformations are important to the understanding of cell function and its deterioration....